justjake/quickjs-emscripten/doc/classes/quickjs.md

 One-off evaluate code without needing to create a VM.

 To protect against infinite loops, use the `shouldInterrupt` option.
-The [[shouldInterruptAfterDeadline] will create a time-based deadline interrupt function.
+The [shouldInterruptAfterDeadline](../globals.md#shouldinterruptafterdeadline) function will create a time-based deadline.

 If you need more control over how the code executes, create a [QuickJSVm](quickjsvm.md) instance and use its [QuickJSVm.evalCode](quickjsvm.md#evalcode) method.